View Current

 (24) The Vice-Chancellor and Chief Executive Officer (VC&CEO), consistent with the Vice-Chancellor Functions Rule, makes this policy.

-(25) The Deputy Vice-Chancellor is authorised to make procedures and processes for the effective implementation and operation of this policy, and to publish as associated documents any tool that will assist with compliance.
+(25) The Executive Principal Student Journey is authorised to make procedures and processes for the effective implementation and operation of this policy, and to publish as associated documents any tool that will assist with compliance.
+This policy is to be reviewed annually based on measurable impacts by Vice-Chancellor and Chief Executive Officer (VC&CEO) or delegated to an approved committee.

 Compliance